word2web/fosforo/src/pages/learning-odyssey.md

   order: 0
 url: /learning-odyssey/
 ---
-Welcome to my *Learning Odyssey*, where I map my ongoing quest for knowledge and for learning new things.

 This page logs the online courses I've most recently completed, along with my profiles on platforms like Microsoft Learning and Salesforce Trailhead.

-It also acts as an *aide memoire* for some of my bigger learning goals: subjects I'd like to know more about and languages I'd like to be able to do more than order a coffee in.
+It also acts as an *aide memoire* for some of my bigger learning goals: [subjects](#subjects-id-like-to-know-more-about-in-no-particular-order) I'd like to know more about and [languages](#languages-id-like-to-learn) I'd like to be able to do more than order a coffee in.

 ## Completed Courses

 I love a [MOOC](https://en.wikipedia.org/wiki/Massive_open_online_course).
 Below is a list of the courses I've completed, ordered with the most recent at the top.
 Where available, I've linked to certificates of completion.
 Who doesn't love a PDF certificate with their name on it?
 I know I do 😉

 - **Elements of AI: Introduction to AI**
 **Platform/Institution**: MinnaLearn / University of Helsinki
 **Certificate**: [View Certificate](/uploads/certificate-elements-of-ai.png)
 *Completed: May 2025*